balena-io-experimental/inkyshot/README.md

 Next, use either `LATLONG` (e.g. 39.9199,32.8543) or `WEATHER_LOCATION` (e.g. Ankara, Turkey) environment variables to define the location for weather information.
 Entering only an empty `WEATHER_LOCATION` is also sufficient and in this case Inkyshot will lookup the latitude and longitude information from device's IP address.

 Set `SCALE` environment variable to `F` to display the temperature values in Fahrenheit scale.
-The default is Celcius scale.
+The default is Celsius scale.

+Set `TEMP_THRESHOLD` environment variable to a desired temperature.
+All readings above this value will be displayed in colour on colour eInk screens.
+The default value is 25 Celsius (77 Fahrenheit).

+You can use the `WEATHER_DARK_MODE` environment variable if you want to eanble dark mode on the inkyshot.

 Use the `WEATHER_FONT` variable to customize the font used in weather display mode.